+------------------------+ | Making of PhoenixTales | +------------------------+

 In order to found a team, we were in need of a name.
 We agreed that the name should be inspired by Piranha Bytes.
 But I also wanted to take inspiration from the Mad Scientists.

 We both thought that we should include Phoenix into it, but it was logx who came up with 'Phoenix Tales'.
-For those of you for which it is not obvious, let me explain:
+For those of you for which the reference and double meaning is not obvious, let me explain:

 At first I was not sure about the title.
 It was lacking the aspect of madness that I wanted to borrow from the Mad Scientists.
 I guess I thought about it for about two days.
 But I couldn't come up with a better name and logx convinced me with its ambiguity.
 I gave my approval and we had a name.